Learn the basics of the Customer Service Hub

 Analytics.
 Shows the number of views, feedback, and a list of cases using the article.

 |Social Profiles||Social Profile.
 Captures general information, and social profile details along with related social profiles.

 Related.
 Shows related common entities.

 See a complete view of your customer’s touch points in the Contact card.
 This card is available in the General Information section of the Summary tab.

-You can add a picture to the account or contact record in the Customer Engagement web application, and it will appear on this card.
+You can add a picture to the account or contact record in the Common Data Service platform, and it will appear on this card.
 You can make calls to customers from the Contact card using Skype for Business – IP telephony.

 For account records, the card shows contact details for the primary contact associated with the account.
 For contact records, the card appears if the contact is the customer value on the case form.

 See a combined view of your customer’s interactions across various channels, such as phone, email, or even social activities in the Timeline.
 The Timeline also shows any related notes or system posts.
 The Timeline makes collaboration with other users easy and efficient.